stackitcloud/stackit-cli/docs/stackit_ske_kubeconfig_create.md

 ### Synopsis

 Creates a kubeconfig for a STACKIT Kubernetes Engine (SKE) cluster.

 By default the kubeconfig is created in the .kube folder, in the user's home directory.
 The kubeconfig file will be overwritten if it already exists.
+You can override this behavior by specifying a custom filepath with the --filepath flag.
+An expiration time can be set for the kubeconfig.
+The expiration time is set in seconds(s), minutes(m), hours(h), days(d) or months(M).
+Default is 1h.
+Note that the format is <value><unit>, e.g. 30d for 30 days and you can't combine units.

 ```
 stackit ske kubeconfig create CLUSTER_NAME [flags]